As missing Baltimore sailor Donald Lawson sought records, he acquired speedy, yet tricky, boat

 “It is far beyond the comprehension of the average sailor at just how powerful, just how fast, just how dangerous they are,” he said.

 ORMA 60s are rarely sailed anymore, due to their danger, but their speed is alluring.
-Lawson called them the “fastest, most extreme, Formula 1 race boats.”
+Lawson called them the “fastest, most extreme, Formula One race boats.”

 He tried to acquire the sailboat in 2011, but was held back by the recession, he said.
-As he and his wife continued to operate their nonprofit, the Dark Seas Project, which seeks to promote diversity in sailing, Lawson eventually acquired the boat in 2022.
+As he and his wife continued to operate their nonprofit, the Dark Seas Project — which seeks to promote diversity in sailing and hosts sailing education events — Lawson bought the boat in 2022.

 “With that boat, the goal is to go out there and break all the world records,” he said at the time.